letscontrolit/ESPEasy/README.md

 Introduction and wiki: https://www.letscontrolit.com/wiki/index.php/ESPEasy#Introduction

 **MEGA**
-:warning:This is the development branch of ESPEasy.
+This is the development branch of ESPEasy.
 All new features go into this branch, and it has become the current stable branch.
-If you want to do a bugfix, do it on this branch:warning:
+If you want to do a bugfix, do it on this branch.

 Check here to learn how to use this branch and help us improving ESPEasy: http://www.letscontrolit.com/wiki/index.php/ESPEasy#Source_code_development